AFA Alaska

 A. Only wide-body aircraft.
 At this time, the company plans to build SEA domicile groupings on the 787-9.
 The company is also establishing a 787-9 Hawaiian Airlines Pilot base in SEA.

-A. No, with the exception of possible charter operations.
-During negotiations, the parties had extensive discussions concerning the type of flying scheduled out of the SEA domicile because of concern that Hawaiian Flight Attendants would be scheduled to fly Alaska’s continental US domestic flying.
+A. During negotiations, the parties had extensive discussions concerning the type of flying scheduled out of the SEA domicile because of concern that Hawaiian Flight Attendants would be scheduled to fly Alaska’s continental US domestic flying.
 Management has indicated that there will be limited SEA-Hawaii flying, but the majority of flying will be to foreign destinations.
 AFA represents both the Hawaiian and Alaska Flight Attendants, and significant effort was made to protect each Flight Attendant group’s flying.
+If the company intended to change the flying, they would meet with AFA to discuss the situation.

 A. Only in the unlikely event of an aircraft fleet type grounding or other significant mechanical issue with the aircraft fleet types operating out of the SEA domicile.
 In that situation, management would have to come to AFA to substantiate the issue, discuss the situation, and explain any plans for mitigation.
 AFA would not unreasonably withhold its agreement to operate other aircraft.